FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

        **13,500 -**

        **19,000**
-     - Unit weight (lb/ft3 or N/m3) of the levee or dam shell material for a pre- scribed grid element failure location.
+     - Unit weight (lb/ft3 or N/m3) of the levee or dam shell material for a prescribed grid

+       element failure location.

    * - WEIRCOEF
      - **r**
      - **2.85 - 3.05**
      - Weir coefficient for piping or breach channel weir for a prescribed grid element failure location.

        Typical range: 2.85 – 3.05.

    * - ZC
      - **r**
      - **0.1 - 10**
-     - Average slope of the upstream and downstream face of the levee or dam core material for a prescribed failure location.
+     - Average slope of the upstream and downstream face of the levee or dam core material for a

+       prescribed failure location.

        ZC is expressed as a ratio (horizontal : vertical).

        For example: ZC = 2.0 represents 2.0 horizontal to 1.0 vertical.

        If there is no core set ZC = 0.

    * - ZD
      - **r**
      - **0.1 - 10**
      - Slope of the downstream face of the levee or dam for a prescribed grid element failure location.

        ZD is expressed as a ratio (horizontal : vertical).

        For example: ZD = 2.0 represents 2.0 horizontal to 1.0 vertical.

    * - ZU
      - **r**
      - **0.1 - 10**
      - Slope of the upstream face of the levee or dam for a prescribed grid element failure location.

        ZU is expressed as a ratio (horizontal : vertical).

        For ex- ample: ZU = 2.0 represents 2.0 horizontal to 1.0 vertical.